 🌈 The Idea

 There is no specific milestone you need to hit in order to get into YC.
 Batches are as diverse in stages as they are in ideas; some companies get in with $100K MRR, and others with just an idea.
 Instead, YC looks at what you have accomplished in the context of your story.
+You want partners to go "holy shit, how did they get this done in this timeframe" not "meh, I could have probably done that too".

 Good companies are not those that get it right the first time, but the ones that learn and adapt quickly.
 You should be able to articulate the mistakes you’ve made so far and the changes you made as a consequence.
 Even if you have speed, partners will pay close attention to whether you are actually making progress, or just running in circles.